sidAKAsadiq/bazaar_case_study/Readme.md

 > This version was built for concurrency, observability, and maintainability.
 Bazaar’s inventory operations could now scale with confidence — ensuring stock integrity and fast responses under heavy load.

+## Evolution Rationale (V1 → V3) - Summary

+The system’s evolution from Version 1 through Version 3 was guided by the growing demands of the business.
+Each version addressed the limitations of its predecessor while laying groundwork for future needs, demonstrating a commitment to incremental improvement — similar to **Bazaar’s engineering philosophy**.
+Below, we outline the progression through V1, V2, and V3, highlighting the rationale for each major change:

+### Version 1 – Monolithic Foundation

+The first version established the core functionality in the **simplest way possible**.
+It featured:

+- A single **Express** server
+- A few **core models** (Product, Supplier, StockMovement)
+- A **SQLite database**

+This was chosen for speed: it allowed us to develop and deploy rapidly, get the basic inventory features working, and start gathering feedback from real usage.

+In practice, V1 proved that the concept worked.
+However, V1 also revealed some **limitations**:

+- No **authentication**
+- Not ready for a **multi-user scenario**
+- Using a **file-based DB** would not hold up once data volume and concurrent usage increased
+- As more features were added, a **single-file or single-layer approach** became hard to maintain

+These insights set the stage for a more structured approach in V2, as we say:
+**“Make it for single user first, then for thousands”.**